canonical/snapd/docs/autoupdate.md

 ## Usage

-To check whether the timer is active, run
+To check whether the feature is active, run

     snappy config ubuntu-core | grep autoupdate